Atlas975/Notes/Languages&Compilation/Lexical_analyser.md

 ___
 # Lexical analyser
-- Simplifies input by throwing away unnecessary information (eg comments) and by classifying language components, producing a token stream
+- Simplifies input by throwing away unnecessary information eg comments and whitespace (in a whitespace agnostic language), this simplifies the job of the [[Syntax_analyser|syntax analyser]]
+- Also classifies language components, producing a token stream

 ![[Pasted image 20240221163241.png|400|400]]